-It is one thing to create a flat pattern design and quite another to create a design which is graceful in motion.
-Once we are satisfied, the patterns are graded and finished using a professional computer program.
+It is one thing to create a flat pattern design and quite another to create a design which flows in motion, so the garments are sewn and wear-tested several times, checking for comfort and ease.
+Then the patterns are graded and finished using a professional computer program.

 Read more about sizes in Pattern Help.

-I group my patterns loosely into the following mini-collections:
+Patterns are grouped loosely into the following mini-collections:

-100 series: Muumuus and Maxi dresses: Many of these can be easily shortened to knee and tunic lengths, or adapted to beach wear.
+100 series: Mu’u mu’us and Maxi dresses: Many of these can be easily shortened to knee and tunic lengths, or adapted to beach wear.

 200 series: Classic Hawaiian dresses and Authentic Hawaiian shirts, Japanese jackets

 300 series: Resort Wear and Maxi dresses

 400 series: Porch Swing (see below)

 Many of the designs are longtime favorites of the locals.
 They are classic, graceful styles which can look completely different when made in various fabrics. #101 looks so soft and feminine made in a white eyelet.
 The same dress, sewn in red and yellow Hawaiian print with two-color ruffles at the hem, looks positively fiery!!